 Our guide, a man accustomed to the untamed wilderness, moved on his feet with the precision of a cat around the confinement.
 Then he stopped and everything went silent.
 Chattering voices inside my head began to cloud common sense and I clasped my hands together for comfort and courage.

-Nobody moved in the darkness that went deeper than physical, until the headlamps were flicked on after 10-minutes.
+Nobody moved in the darkness that went deeper than physical until the headlamps were flicked on after 10-minutes.
 But every minute felt like an hour, as we cocooned ourselves into sleeping bags and waited till morning to leave.

 The following morning, we emerged from the cave with relief and respect rather than celebration.
-The welcoming warmth of the sun peeked through the cracks in the rock and all the problems of the world below were forgotten in that moment.
+The welcoming warmth of the sun peeked through the cracks in the rock and all the problems of the world below were forgotten at that moment.

 Bleary-eyed and covered in soot from head to toe, every feeling was amplified.
 We had just spent the night in hell and now, here we were standing in the heavens.